 This effect is especially relevant when it comes to dressing up.
 Dressing in either a more formal or structured manner, such as following a uniform or dress code, has been shown to increase confidence as well as abstract reasoning abilities.
 Moreover, being dressed better changes the way students are treated by both peers and teachers, which, has a major impact on how they carry themselves.

 Gym class is a prime example of how this reasoning applies in other contexts.
 Many schools require students to change for PE or outdoor activities; this is not only to prevent students from being in their sweaty exercise clothes for the rest of the day (although this would be plenty of reason alone).
 Just like dressing up for special occasions makes us feel more prepared, students are more likely to succeed athletically if they feel prepared for the activity in which they are engaged.
-The act of changing into gym clothes (and back afterwards) can be like flipping a switch between “learning mode” to “active mode.”
+The act of changing into gym clothes (and back afterward) can be like flipping a switch between “learning mode” to “active mode.”
 This applies to more than just students in gym class.
-Studies have also shown that having dedicated workout clothing can make adults both more likely to exercise and more productive when they do so.
+Studies have also shown that having dedicated workout clothing like gym shorts or tracksuits for men (and similar, although more, options for women) can make adults both more likely to exercise and more productive when they do so.

 What is most important to consider in all of this is not the clothes that students wear per se, but rather the way in which they are worn.
 Anyone who works in people-centric environments will be quick to tell you that someone wearing cheap clothes that are clean and well-fitted makes a better first impression than someone wearing expensive clothes that are dirty or ill-fitting.
 Something as simple as making sure that shirts are tucked in and free of stains can make a world of difference when it comes to looking and feeling good.